 David holds an M.A. in Anthropology from Georgia State University and a B.A. in Political Science, Public Policy Focus from The George Washington University.
 For his master’s thesis, David completed a comparative study of the archaeological record of three English cities: York, Lincoln, and Southampton.
 Utilizing a theoretical framework combining anthropological and archaeological thoughts on space, place, and the structure and role of cities with theories of group identity formation and transformation, his thesis examined the role of the built environment within and near these urban sites.

-At Notre Dame, David hopes to continue to explore the processes through which migration and the resulting cultural interactions help to shape conceptions of group identity.
+At Notre Dame, David hopes to continue to explore the processes through which migration and the resulting cultural interactions in Viking Age Europe helped to shape conceptions of group identity.
 David is the recipient of the University Presidential Fellowship at Notre Dame.